 - The University of Toronto library system (UTL) has approximately 10 million bound volumes, 5 million microform volumes and considerable electronic holdings.

-- Our faculty members (and some of our advanced degree students) publish regularly, and are frequently interviewed for television, radio and the print media.
+- Our faculty members (and some of our graduate degree students) publish regularly, and are frequently interviewed for television, radio and the print media.
 Our own Toronto Journal of Theology is published semi-annually in both print and online editions.

 - Over 100 doctoral seminar courses are taught each year.